bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 _There are 2,073 total roles in the data_.

 Anyhow, I downloaded the data and manually [classified](https://github.com/bootdotdev/jobdata-november-2025?tab=readme-ov-file) all the _applicable_ roles (which ended up being about `100 / 2,073`) into the 7 roles that we care about.
-For exmaple:
+For example:

 - "Business Analyst" -> Data Analyst
 - "Cloud Engineer" -> DevOps Engineer